Color Glass Condensate meets High Twist Expansion: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the Guangdong Major Project of Basic and Applied Basic Research Nos.~2020B0301030008, 2022A1515010683 (H.X.), by the U.S. DOE Grant No. DE-FG02-05ER41367 (Y.F.), by the NSFC under Grants Nos.~12035007, ~12022512, 11890714 and 1935007, by the US NSF Grant No.~PHY-1945471 (Z.K., F.S.) and No. OAC-2004571 within the X-SCAPE Collaboration (F.S., X.W.), by the U.S. DOE under Contract No.~DE-AC02-05CH11231, and within the framework of the SURGE Collaboration.
-F.S. is also supported by the Institute for Nuclear Theory’s U.S. DOE under Grant No. DE-FG02-00ER41132.
+This work is supported by the NSFC under Grants No. 12035007, No. 12475139 (H. X.), and No. 1935007 (Y. F., X.-N. W.); by the U.S. DOE under Grants No. DE-FG02-05ER41367 (Y. F.), No. DE-AC02-05CH11231 (F. S., X.-N. W.), and within the framework of the SURGE Collaboration (Z.-B. K., X.-N. W.); by the U.S. NSF under Grants No. PHY-1945471 (Z.-B. K., F. S.) and No. OAC-2004571 within the X-SCAPE Collaboration (F. S., X.-N. W.).
+F. S. is also supported by the Institute for Nuclear Theory of the U.S. DOE under Grant No. DE-FG02-00ER41132.

 \begin{widetext}